 Dementia brain training is a delicate situation.
-We must have knowledge of dementia patient’s limitations, problem-solving skills and know the stage or level patient is in.
+We must have knowledge of dementia patient’s limitations, problem-solving skills and know the stage or level your loved one is in.
 That’s just the beginning!

-These are the physical needs we can visually access and know where to start.
+These are the physical needs we can visually access and know where to start with brain training.

-The difficult area or “unseen” areas are just as important for dementia brain training to be successful in rebuilding problem-solving skills.
+The difficult area or “unseen” areas are just as important in dementia brain training for your mother or father to be successful in rebuilding their problem-solving skills.

 I am talking about dementia patient’s “feelings and emotions”.